GamerMJay/AdvancedHeal/README.md

 |`/feed`|feed you|

 ### License:
 This Plugin has the [Apache License 2.0](/LICENSE)!
-Plugin by GamerMJay2008!
+Plugin by GamerMJay!

 ### Helpers:
 Owner: GamerMJay (https://github.com/GamerMJay)